-You may want to thin your crowns every 4-5 years if they are getting overcrowded or you wish to use part of the crown to start another plant.
-When the stems of the plant begin to become thinner and they are visibly crowded it is a sign that the plant is ready for dividing.
+You may want to thin your crowns every 4-5 years if they are getting overcrowded.
+You may also wish to use part of the crown to start another plant.
+When the stems of the plant begin to become thinner and they are looking crowded it is a sign that the plant is ready for dividing.

-To do this carefully dig up the crown and then divide the crown into sections ensuring that you have at least one bud and two inches of root on each section.
-You can normally obtain about 4 to 8 new root sections from a crown.
-Rhubarb crowns should be split in early spring when new growth is just visible.
+To divide the plant dig up the crown and then divide the crown into sections.
+Ensure that you have at least one bud and two inches of root on each section.
+You can often get about 4 to 8 new root sections from a crown.
+Divide Rhubarb crowns in early spring when new growth is just visible.

 Harvest rhubarb either by cutting the stems at soil level or by pulling up the stems.
-You can harvest about 3 or 4 stems at a time per plant whilst leaving some stems remaining to generate the plants energy and growth reserves.
+You can harvest about 3 or 4 stems at a time per plant.
+Leave some stems remaining so the leaves can generate the plants energy and growth reserves.

-Do not harvest the plant in the first year as the nutrients produced by the leaves should be channeled back into the roots to ensure a strong root system for stem production in the following years growth.
+Do not harvest the plant in the first year as the nutrients produced by the leaves should be channeled back into the roots.
+This will ensure a strong root system for stem production in the following years growth.
 In the second year harvest a couple of stalks per plant and after that you can harvest as normal.

-DO NOT eat the rhubarb leaves as they contain high levels of oxalic acid which is toxic.
+DO NOT eat the Rhubarb leaves as they contain high levels of oxalic acid which is poisonous.

 To promote more vigorous growth the next growing season do not harvest all the leaf stalks.

-Many people sing the praises of forced Rhubarb due to the fact that it tends to produce very sweet and tender stems as well as giving a crop many weeks ahead of unforced Rhubarb.
-When you have picked the tender stems take the container away and let the plant grow as normal to help it to replenish its energies.
+Many people sing the praises of forced Rhubarb since it tends to produce very sweet and tender stems.
+It also produces a crop many weeks ahead of unforced Rhubarb.
+When you have picked the tender stems take the container away.
+This lets the plant grow as normal harnessing the sun's energy to help it to replenish its own energies.
 The next year, choose different crowns for forcing.
 This rotation of the forcing duties ensures that each plant has time to recover from the extra strain put on it from forcing.

 Rhubarb is available in both red leaf stalk and green leaf stalk varieties.
 Common varieties include

-- Victoria - produces Green stems and is fairly easy to grow
+- Victoria - produces Green stems and is easy to grow

 - Champagne - considered one of the best varieties for forcing - pale pink stems